Estimated reading time: 5 minutes

 Some would label her as a bad manager.

-But I would like to think she simply needs help in improving her management processes.
+However, I would like to think she simply needs help in improving her management processes.

 Communication processes need to be structured to ensure there is consistency in sharing helpful information with employees.

-Whether it is a weekly staff meeting, quarterly state-of-the-organization meeting, or monthly one-on-one meetings, providing a structured, predictable process helps employees know that their issues will be heard, the information will be shared and they will be provided the opportunity to ask questions.
+Whether it is a weekly staff meeting, quarterly state-of-the-organization meeting, or monthly one-on-one meetings, providing a structured, predictable process helps employees know that their issues will be heard, the information will be shared, and they will be provided the opportunity to ask questions.

 Had the manager created a structured, predictable communication process, the unresolved issues might have been avoided.

-And, if the organization had formal communication processes that managers were held accountable for, the manager would have been better structured to communicate.
+And if the organization had formal communication processes that managers were held accountable for, the manager would have been better structured to communicate.

 - The board meets with the CEO,

-- the CEO then shares information with managers,
+- The CEO then shares information with managers,

 - Managers are required to meet with staff to ensure information flows throughout the organization.